-Neither we nor any of our limited liability company operating subsidiaries, other than those that have been identified to Sidley Austin LLP, has elected or will elect to be treated as a corporation for U.S. federal income tax purposes; and

-For each taxable year since and including the year of our initial public offering, more than 90% of our gross income has been and will be income of a character that Sidley Austin LLP has opined is "qualifying income" within the meaning of Section 7704(d) of the Code.
+- (a) Neither we nor any of our limited liability company operating subsidiaries, other than those that have been identified to Vinson & Elkins L.L.P., has elected or will elect to be treated as a corporation for U.S. federal income tax purposes; and - (b) For each taxable year since and including the year of our initial public offering, more than 90% of our gross income has been and will be income of a character that Vinson & Elkins L.L.P. has opined is "qualifying income" within the meaning of Section 7704(d) of the Code.

-We believe that these representations have been true in the past, are true as of the date hereof and expect that these representations will continue to be true in the future.
+We believe that these representations are true and will be true in the future.